doctype-Melvin/react-playground/README.md

 # Learning and playing with React
 Components, state, props, render, functional and class components

+## Elements
+Elements describe what will be seen on the screen.
+To render any given element, React needs a root DOM Element appenda given element.

 ## Components
 My whole understanding of React.js is based on the image of a box full of Lego pieces.
 The fact that you can put together pieces of any shape represents the component part.